 Child Injury Accidents

 Nothing is more terrifying that learning your child has been hurt.
 All you can think about is getting your child to a safe place and ensuring that he or she gets the necessary help.
 Only once you know your child’s condition can you consider anything else, such as where your child was when they were hurt and who may be responsible.
-If you believe there was an accident caused by someone else, or the reason for your child’s injuries are another party’s fault, contact a San Francisco child injury lawyer from Willoughby Brod, LLP today.
+If you believe there was an accident caused by someone else, or the reason for your child’s injuries are another party’s fault, contact a San Francisco child injury lawyer from the Brod Law Firm today.
 They will thoroughly review your child’s situation to determine who may have been at fault for the accident, and ultimately, who may be liable for compensating you and your child for your injuries.